 I found myself in a conversation about ESP32 boot times.
 Specifically the time it takes from boot until user code can do something useful with an IO.

-but I didn’t have any actual data I decided to
+As this was something relevant to Richmote but I didn’t have any actual data I decided to

 do a simple setup to measure the results.
 My test setup consisted of two probes one connected